 If you make money from your website or blog, chances are you’ve heard of or at least used Google’s CTR-based advertising network – Google AdSense.

-Google Adsense has, if we may, 2 distinctive type of publishers.
+Google Adsense has two distinctive types of publishers.
 Those who constantly receive monthly cheques from Google, we call them the happy publishers.
 The others, the not so happy publishers.

-This article is catered for the latter group.
-Publishers tend to look for an alternative for all sorts of reason.
-Here’s a list of contextual ad networks similar to Google Adsense, meaning they reward you monetarily when visitors clicked on the contextual ads displayed on your website.
+This article is catered for the latter group – publishers who tend to look for an alternative to Google Adsense.
+Here’s a list of contextual ad networks similar to Google Adsense, meaning they reward you monetarily when visitors click on the contextual ads displayed on your website.